 |Exit Interstate 10 at Exit #318 (about 20 miles west of Willcox, 75 miles east of Tucson).
 Drive about 11 miles east on Dragoon Road to Cochise Stronghold Road.
 Turn right, and drive south about six miles south to Ironwood Road.
-Turn right, and drive west on Ironwood Road about seven miles to Forest Road 795.
-Turn right onto Forest Road 795.
+Turn right again, and drive west on Ironwood Road about seven miles to Forest Road 795, then turn right.
 The main road continues west towards the Cochise Stronghold Campground three miles away.
-Drive about 1.5 miles north, then turn left onto an unmarked primitive road just south of Blacktail Hill.
-Drive up the road a half mile or so to a water tank and park.
+Instead, drive about 1.5 miles north, then turn left onto an unmarked primitive road just south of Blacktail Hill.
+Drive up the road a half mile or so to a water tank and park here.
 The elevation here is about 5,000'. |

 Contact the Coronado National Forest, Douglas Ranger District.
 Their number is 520-364-3468.

 The Cochise Stronghold Forest Service Campground is located near the trailhead.

 Cochise Stronghold Campground Information

 From the stock tank, walk west up the road.
 Soon, the road bends and starts some switchbacks.
 You have a couple choices: (1) Walk up the switchbacks to the road's end, then scamper up the slopes through the forest and rocks to meet the main ridge above, or (2) leave the road and walk up a more direct line up slope to meet this main ridge.
 Either way, it's a gain of close to 1,000 feet.
 We ascended by (2) but descended by (1), and I would suggest (1) both ways.
 The problem is that there are some open mineshafts hidden in the forest on (1), and I assure you, you don't want to walk into one.